Subscription 790/year or 195/quarter

 If you look around here in the newspaper, you will find – not by chance – a number of critical remarks about identity.
 For example, in the conversation here with jagland, where he in a criticism of the red-green alternative with SV and Sp – which dampened Arbeiderpartiets historical internationalism – expresses that "something of the social democrat in me died".
 Or what about former editor-in-chief Arne Ruth, who, due to Sweden's treatment of Julian Assange (see page 8), henceforth chooses to call himself European rather than Swedish.
 On the other hand, Steffen Moestrup's essay (page 50) on family belonging, having a grandmother who bears witness to your life, is an argument the other way.
 Dag Herbjørnsrud's essay (page 54) also shows how Africa historically contributed to helping Europe, but was then looked down upon.
 And several books deal with identity, be it political, ethnic, gender-related, youthful, national, religious or ecological – or the way one stages oneself in the media.

-The middle section ORIENTERING also deals with photography, where, for example, black identity, or the suppression of it, is evident in Zofia Cielatkowska's article (page 28).
-The essay on the world of international books (page 34), on the major booksellers – in turn builds on a pluralism and a broad understanding.
+The middle section ORIENTATION also deals with photography, where, for example, black identity, or its suppression, is evident in Zofia Cielatkowska's article (page 28).
+The essay about the world of international books (page 34), about the big booksellers – in turn builds on a pluralism and a broad understanding.

 As the philosopher Søren Kierkegaard once said about identity, we must not fasten the travel suit with a hard knot.
 Because with a little reflection, you really see how temporary much of your identity is – and don't hold on to it so hard, but open yourself up more to others, to those who think differently, to multiculturalism or a pluralism.
 Such a French philosopher as Emmanuel Levinas has pointed out with "the other's face".